 The THI is a £2 million Heritage Lottery Fund partnership to restore Middleton’s unique Edgar Wood architecture, as well as other important historic buildings.
-It’s been set up to put Middleton and Edgar Wood firmly on the heritage map!
+It was set up to put Middleton and Edgar Wood firmly on the heritage map!

 If you would like free advice on restoring your Edgar Wood building, email: email@example.com

-The THI is supporting many community events, activities, films and videos organised by Middleton Heritage, some of which are hosted on this site.
-Why not join Middleton heritage or one of its groups and get involved!
+The THI has supported many community events, activities, films and videos organised by Middleton Heritage, some of which are hosted on this site.
+Why not join Middleton Heritage through one of its groups and get involved!

 The partners of the THI are Heritage Lottery Fund, Rochdale MBC/Middleton Township, Greater Manchester Building Preservation Trust and Middleton Heritage.
-The THI is run by a board of local representatives.
+The THI has been run by a board of local representatives.